Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - Working with design teams who need rapid iteration

-- Developing component libraries where you're testing many variants
+- Developing component libraries where I'm testing many variants

 - Running workshops or demos where wait times kill momentum